jaisurya-d/expense_tracker/README.md

 This repository contains an Expense Tracker application built using Django.
 The project is developed in a day-wise branch structure to clearly track learning progress and feature implementation.

-### Day 1 – Django Project Setup
+### Day 2 – URLs, Views & Templates
-- Concepts Covered
+Concepts Covered

-- Creating a Django project

-- Creating a Django application

-- Understanding the Django project structure

-- Adding an app to INSTALLED_APPS
+- URL routing

+- Views and HTTP responses

+- Connecting views with templates

+- Basic HTML integration

-- Knowledge Gained
+### Knowledge Gained

-By the end of Day 1, learners gained a clear understanding of how Django projects are structured and how individual apps are integrated within a project.
+By the end of Day 2, learners gained a clear understanding of how Django handles HTTP requests and responses, and how web pages are rendered using views and templates.

-### About This Project

-The goal of this project is to build a fully functional expense tracker while learning Django step by step.
-Each branch represents progress made on a specific day, making it easier to follow the development journey.

 ### Live Project Output